TalayRuk/dotNet-Step-by-Step/readme.md

 - Select MVC View Page & change name at bottom of popup window to Index.cshtml.

 ** By convention, .NET will look for views corresponding to the HomeController in the Home folder within the Views folder.
+- now we can add some html to make a welcome page for our project

 ```

+7. We can run  to see the result in Browser